This page expands the manual page Using output in XML documents and gives some sample code.

 RSAKeyValue Modulus: 4IlzOY3Y9fXoh3Y5f06wBbtTg94Pt6vcfcd1KQ0FLm0S36aGJtTSb6pYKfy X7PqCUQ8wgL6xUJ5GRPEsu9gyz8ZobwfZsGCsvu40CWoT9fcFBZPfXro1Vtlh/xl/yYHm+Gzqh0Bw76x tLHSfLfpVOrmZdwKmSFKMTvNXOFd0V18= RSAKeyValue Exponent: AQAB

-RSAKeyPair
+RSAKeyPair element

 Use